Hinrichsta/SP25-CYBR8950/HomeAutomation/Ecobee-Analysis.md

     - HTTPs
 - **Physical Security**
     - There is no physical port.
-    - Thermostat can be geofenced to a small range (purpose unknown).
+    - Thermostat can be geofenced to a small range (purpose unknown but perhaps physical theft).
 - **Storage**
-    - Ecobee stores detailed logs of all device activity and corresponding settings, which are used for [flexible load management data](https://www.ecobee.com/en-us/utilities/).
+    - Ecobee stores detailed logs of all device activity and corresponding settings, which are used for flexible load management data.  [^1]
 - **Data Requirements**
     - Varies based on use.
-When Alexa is enabled, the device can function as an Alexa speaker.
+When Alexa is enabled, the device can function as an Alexa speaker (covered with cameras).
 - **Data Gathering**
   - Devices can be Amazon Alexa enabled, which is covered in another category.
-  - Proximity or presence information is collected.
+  - Proximity or presence information is collected. [^2]
   - See Flexible load management under Storage.
 This data is stored regardless, and shared unless opted out.
 - **Vulnerability Remediation**
-  - They appear to have some issues prior to 2022 with a major breach in 2019 that affected every Nest user
-    - They had purchased Nest originally in early 2014
-  - Since 2022 they have been patching vulnerabilities effectively and publicly disclosing them.
-  - There hasn't been a major breach since, but there have been isolated incidents where users report hearing voices coming from their cameras they don't recognize.
-    - This could be attributed to misconfigured family sharing, or compromised accounts.
+  -  To many CVEs to list. [^3]
 - **Vulnerability Transparency**
-  - EcoBee has [closed their public api](https://www.ecobee.com/en-us/developers/) to future development and it was not disclosed as to why.
+  - EcoBee has closed their public api to future development and it was not disclosed as to why. [^4]

 ## Scoring rubric
 | Device Score-Category |  Rating | Description of Ratings |